dotmote/dotmotelabs/README.md

 ### Support ###
-Products fearured on the site are in beta stages, so please feel free to reach out to us via the
+Products featured on the site are in beta stages, so please feel free to reach out to us via the

 ### Free Updates ###